As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a perky specimen.

 The Striped Beauties

 A brindle Bull Terrier has the kind of beauty and presence that turns heads.
-Somehow, the breed's build and personality suits being stripey wonders and few will disagree.
+Somehow, the breed's build and personality suit them being stripey wonders and few will disagree.
 Here are the different kinds.

 The Tricolour Coat

-- Black tan and white.
-Perhaps the “official” tri coloured Bull Terrier, the animal's black coat will have large white areas (muzzle, chest, neck and legs).
-Tan will appear in the same places as with the normal black and tan dogs.
+- Black tan and white: Perhaps the “official” tri coloured Bull Terrier, the animal's black coat will have large white areas (muzzle, chest, neck and legs).
+Tan will appear in the same places as in the normal black and tan dogs.

 How to Polish That Coat